Identification and Estimation of Causal Effects with Confounders Missing Not at Random: Identification

 \subsection{Notation and Assumptions}

-We consider a binary treatment variable $A$, where $A=0$ and $A=1$ are the labels for the control and the treatment, respectively.
-Let $C = (C_{1},C_{2},\cdots, C_{m})^{\mathrm{T}}$ be a vector of $m$-dimensional confounders and $Y$ be an outcome of interest.
-To avoid confusion, we use capital letters to denote random variables and lowercase letters to indicate specific realizations of random variables.
-Each subject has a pair of potential outcomes $(Y(1), Y(0))$, where $Y(a)$ is the potential outcome of the subject that would be observed if he or she were assigned to treatment $a$.
+We consider a binary treatment variable denoted by $A$, where $A=0$ and $A=1$ correspond to the control and treatment groups, respectively.
+Let $\bm{C} = (C_{1},C_{2},\ldots, C_{m})^{\mathrm{T}}$ be a vector of $m$-dimensional confounders and $Y$ denote the outcome of interest.
+To avoid ambiguity, we use capital letters to represent random variables and lowercase letters to indicate specific realizations of random variables.
+For each subject, there exists a pair of potential outcomes $(Y(1), Y(0))$, where $Y(a)$ is the potential outcome for the subject that would be observed if he or she were assigned to treatment $a$.
 The average treatment effect is represented by $\tau = E[Y(1)-Y(0)]$.
 To identify $\tau$, we usually require the causal consistency assumption

 the overlap assumption

 and the unconfoundedness assumption